hstptcn5/arc-privy-simple/README.md

    - **Symbol**: Token symbol (e.g., "MTK")
    - **Decimals**: Number of decimal places (usually 18)
    - **Initial Supply**: Initial token amount
+3. **Optional - Create Liquidity Pool**:
+   - Check "Create Liquidity Pool" checkbox
+   - Enter initial token amount to add to pool (default: 50% of supply)
+   - Enter initial USDC amount (default: 100 USDC)
-3. Click **"Deploy Token"**
+4. Click **"Deploy Token"**
-4. Confirm transaction in MetaMask or Privy
+5. Confirm transaction(s) in MetaMask or Privy
-5. Token will be deployed and automatically minted to your wallet!
+6. Token will be deployed, minted to your wallet, and pool created (if enabled)!

+**Note**: If you deploy without a pool, you can create one later from the Marketplace.

 ### Send Tokens